Sponsored Link •

 There are also keywords like

-logic based on what type you were getting.
-In that case, you can find
+what type you were getting.
+In that case, you can find out the

 One of the places where you see the benefits of optional static typing is when you start pulling in Web services data that isn't SOAP, but come from RESTful or JSON-style Web services.
 You could go through all the work to type the whole response and convert everything into typed objects.
 But a lot of times the interfaces of the Web services that you're talking to aren't themselves very statically typed.
 Those interfaces don't necessarily follow a consistent object model.